Chapter 10

 mainly seed hooks into the macros loaded by the source file (for instance,

-attach meaning to the hooks (for instance, html4.4ht
+attach meaning to the hooks (for instance, html4.4ht, unicode.4ht, and

 Different source files may request the loading of different style files and in